-The Surbiton Trophy is an annual tennis tournament that takes place in Surbiton in South West London ahead of the Wimbledon Championships.
+The Surbiton Trophy is an annual tennis tournament that is played at the Surbiton Racket and Fitness Club in South West London ahead of the Wimbledon Championships.

 The Surbiton Trophy is a combined ATP Challenger/ITF Women’s tournament that is played on outdoor grass courts at the Surbiton Racket and Fitness Club.